mariadb-corporation/MaxScale/Documentation/Getting-Started/Building-MaxScale-from-Source-Code.md

 we aren't installing MariaDB MaxScale, only packaging it.

 ```
-cmake ../MaxScale -DPACKAGE=Y -DBUILD_TESTS=Y
+cmake ../MaxScale -DPACKAGE=Y
 ```

-Next step is to test and build the package.
+Next step is to build the package.

 ```
 make
-make test
 make package
 ```